FCA buried finding that its top bosses ‘missed opportunity’ to stop investment scams

 The correspondence will heap further pressure on Mr Bailey, whose tenure as boss of the FCA between 2016 and 2020 was marred by a string of scandals.

-It comes as the regulator’s chairman, Charles Randell, announced his surprise resignation last week, a year earlier than expected.
+And the regulator’s chair, Charles Randell, announced his surprise resignation last week, a year earlier than expected.

 This week, the National Audit Office launched a probe into the FCA’s handling of a scandal that saw British Steel workers transfer £2.8bn of savings out of a gold-plated company pension scheme after receiving questionable financial advice.

-A damning report by former Court of Appeal judge Dame Elizabeth Gloster published in December found that the FCA failed to properly regulate London Capital & Finance (LCF), an investment firm which collapsed with £237m of savers’ money.
+A damning report by former Court of Appeal judge Dame Elizabeth Gloster published in December found that the FCA failed to properly regulate London Capital and Finance (LCF), an investment firm that collapsed with £237m of savers’ money.
 LCF is now under investigation by the Serious Fraud Office.

 Dame Gloster detailed a litany of problems that meant the FCA failed to realise the significance of a “growing number of red flags”.
 The Treasury Select Committee described LCF’s collapse as “one of the largest conduct regulatory failures of the last three decades”.